• Skip to primary navigation

 In my nonna’s Italian dialect, she would refer to these simple cookies as “ferratelle.”

 I can remember eating pizzelle faster than they could make them.
-Back then, my mom and grandmother would make the “ferratelle” one at a time, with a stovetop press with long handles.
-In fact, I still have it and it is pictured above.
+Back then, my mom and grandmother would make “ferratelle” one at a time with a stovetop press with long handles.
+In fact, I still have the press which is pictured above.

 Imagine the afternoons spent making this authentic Italian pizzelle recipe when the basic recipe called for one dozen eggs…a dozen!!!